6 Tips To Save For An Emergency Fund

 - Set a Specific Goal: Crunch the numbers and give yourself an exact number to save towards, and celebrate with a small reward once you meet your goal.

 - Add Your Emergency Fund as a Mandatory Line in Your Budget: Treat deposits into your emergency fund like bill payments, and commit to paying a set amount with each paycheck.
 If you are consistent with payments, your emergency nest egg will be set in no time.
+Use our spreadsheet to update your budget!

-- Raise Funds With a Side Job: Whether you’re working for an on-demand service, babysitting, selling your creations online or picking up shifts at a part-time job, the extra money that you earn outside of your full time work can be stashed away in your emergency account.
+- Raise Funds With a Side Job: Whether you’re working for an on-demand service, babysitting, selling your creations online or picking up shifts at a part-time job, the extra money that you earn outside of your full-time work can be stashed away in your emergency account.

 - Make It a Game: Saving money because it’s “the responsible thing to do” isn’t always the best motivation, especially when your savings efforts include making cuts that affect your lifestyle and spending habits.
 Instead, try making it an active challenge or competition.
 Try to complete a “no spend” month, which can mean either cutting one category from your monthly spending (ex: no eating out, no clothes shopping, only purchasing generic brand groceries) or cutting all unnecessary spending altogether.
 Enlist a friend to be your accountability partner.
 Once you complete your challenge, reward yourself with a small treat and start on a new “no spend” goal.